 419 - the combined number of windows in the hull and deckhouses.

-23'6" - the span of each of the two outer propellers, in feet and inches.
+23 feet 6 inches - the span of each of the two outer propellers (7 metres).

 © 2011 - Dave Fowler, History in Numbers.
 All third party trademarks are hereby acknowledged.